Parsley: Culinary

+Military

+The Parsley Massacre in October 1937 claimed the lives of an estimated 14,000 to 40,000 Haitian men, women, and children.
+Dominican Republic soldiers would hold up a sprig of parsley to someone and ask what it was.
+How the person pronounced the Spanish word for parsley (perejil) determined their fate.
+If they could pronounce it the Spanish way the soldiers considered them Dominican and let them live, but if they pronounced it the French or Creole way they considered them Haitian and murdered them.
+Haitian speakers can have difficulty pronouncing the alveolar tap or the alveolar trill of Spanish.
+However, most scholars think this story an exaggeration.

+Composition

 Nutritional content

-Parsley is a source of flavonoids and antioxidants, especially luteolin, apigenin, folate, vitamin K, vitamin C, and vitamin A. Half a tablespoon (a gram) of dried parsley contains about 6.0 µg of lycopene and 10.7 µg of alpha carotene as well as 82.9 µg of lutein+zeaxanthin and 80.7 µg of beta carotene.
+Parsley is a source of flavonoids and antioxidants, especially luteolin, apigenin, folate, vitamin K, vitamin C, and vitamin A. Half a tablespoon (a gram) of dried parsley contains about 6.0 μg of lycopene and 10.7 μg of alpha carotene as well as 82.9 μg of lutein+zeaxanthin and 80.7 μg of beta carotene.
 Dried parsley can contain about 45 mg/gram apigenin.
 The apigenin content of fresh parsley is reportedly 215.5 mg/100 grams, which is much higher than the next highest food source, green celery hearts providing 19.1 mg/100 grams.
+Parsley essential oil is high in myristicin.

 Precautions

 Excessive consumption of parsley should be avoided by pregnant women.
 Normal food quantities are safe for pregnant women, but consuming excessively large amounts may have uterotonic effects.

 Cultivation

 Parsley grows best in moist, well-drained soil, with full sun.
 It grows best between 22–30 C, and usually is grown from seed.
 Germination is slow, taking four to six weeks, and it often is difficult because of furanocoumarins in its seed coat.
 Typically, plants grown for the leaf crop are spaced 10 cm apart, while those grown as a root crop are spaced 20 cm apart to allow for the root development.

 Parsley attracts several species of wildlife.
 Some swallowtail butterflies use parsley as a host plant for their larvae; their caterpillars are black and green striped with yellow dots, and will feed on parsley for two weeks before turning into butterflies.
 Bees and other nectar-feeding insects also visit the flowers.
-Birds such as the goldfinch feed on the seeds.